qngapparat/CThreads/README.md

 # CThreads
-Practicing basic mutex functionality of threads to coordinate non-thread-safe operations
+Practicing basic mutex functionality of POSIC threads to coordinate non-thread-safe operations in C.